canonical/dqlite/README.md

 dqlite is a C library that implements an embeddable and replicated SQL database engine with high-availability and automatic failover.

-The acronym "dqlite" stands for "distributed SQLite": it extends [SQLite](https://sqlite.org/) with a network protocol that can connect together various instances of your application and have them act as a high-available cluster, with no dependency on external databases.
+The acronym "dqlite" stands for "distributed SQLite", meaning that dqlite extends [SQLite](https://sqlite.org/) with a network protocol that can connect together various instances of your application and have them act as a highly-available cluster, with no dependency on external databases.

 Design higlights